xooniverse/televerse-www/docs/basics/bot.md

 - **`Bot.filter`**: Allows you to register a callback function that is triggered based on custom conditions you define.
 This method provides a flexible way to create custom filters and respond to specific situations.

 - **`Bot.use`**: Enables you to attach plugins to the `Bot` instance.
 Plugins can be used to process and handle incoming updates or outgoing network requests.
 For more details on how to use plugins, refer to the plugin section.

-## Bot API Access

-The `Bot` class exposes the `api` property, which gives you access to the `RawAPI` instance associated with the bot.
-Through this instance, you can call any Telegram Bot API method directly, providing you with full control over your bot's functionality.

-The `Bot` class also exposes the `me` property, which contains information about the bot itself, such as its username and ID.
-This property is automatically set when the bot is initialized.

 ## Initialization